BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 The remaining 5 out of 12 signatures are zeros in the observed source files.
 Presumably, these are for subheaders not yet defined, or not present in the collection of test files.

-Column Format and Label subheaders may appear on multiple pages, but are not indexed in Subheader Counts.
+`Column Format and Label Subheaders`_ may appear on multiple pages, but are not indexed in Subheader Counts.
 The variables NCFL1 and NCFL2 in the `Row Size subheader`_ may be helpful if you want to know in advance if these appear across multiple pages.

 Column Text Subheader